yvanroan/reasoning_vlm/lessons.md

 show the user the reasoing pattern behind the enhanced inference.

 also mention the type of feedback that you want the user to provide.

+when you abuse on using gemini, it gets dumber. e.g: it's assuming that every image must have a coffee mug or desk "
+Raw response: I am unable to analyze objects and their relationships as there is no coffee mug or desk in the image.
+Error parsing analysis result for images/x.jpg: parse_analysis_result failed to parse objects, relationships and scene_description
+Raw response: "I am unable to analyze objects and their relationships as there is no coffee mug or desk in the image."
+Error ingesting image: 'NoneType' object is not subscriptable Error in basic inference: Expected ID to be a str, got None in get.
+Full error details: Expected ID to be a str, got None in get.
+"